joemoose/dungeoneers.d20/docs/2 Equipment.md

 ## Armor

-A player character can only have up to 6 armor, even if items would increase it above this number.
+Armor reduces the damage suffered from an attack.
+A player character can only have up to a 6 armor rating, even if items would increase it above this number.

 | Type | Armor Rating | Details | Coins |
 | :--- | :----------- | :------ | :---: |